commschamp/commschamp.github.io/_posts/2019-04-23-commsdsl-release-v1.4.md

 ---
 date: 2019-04-23
-title: New (v1.4) release of commsdsl.
+title: New (v1.4) release of commsdsl
 categories:
   - news
 ---